Here is the organ music for church today, recorded while practicing last night at home.

 John Sherck got the whole thing on video:

 Concert videos, part i

 My friend and harp-playing colleague Beth Pare’s husband Paul graciously agreed to film the concert yesterday.
 Please excuse the fuzz and buzz — the video was taken by a point-and-shoot digital camera from all the way across the room.

 And here’s a video of the Masanga Marimba Ensemble covering the original by Mhuri Yekwa Muchena.

 Maps and directions; Legion Memorial Building is #26 on the map, lower left by the lake shore.

 Liberty — student version

 I’m not sure what’s going on with the ringing / buzzing.

 Sometimes I like to let little ones try the dulcimer.
-I brought it to Amy’s preschool class once, and here’s another one exploring.
+I brought it to my daughter’s preschool class once, and here’s another one exploring.
 It’s sweet to see them enjoy the sounds they can make and discover different aspects of the dulcimer, the hammers, and music in general.

 I confess there are also times when I am not up for young (or old!) exploration.
 If anything ever happened to my dulcimer I’d be heartbroken, and it would not be easy to replace.
 Plus, I don’t have insurance that covers it outside our home.